jesustorresdev/qtdevel-vagrant/README.md

     $ ssh-add

-before build a new virtual machine.
+before build a new virtual machine with `vagrant up`.

-## Build a virtual machine

-To create the Vagrant virtual machine, just run:

-    $ vagrant up

-from the directory of this repository.

 # Copyright and license

-Copyright (c) 2014, Jesús Torres &lt;<jmtorres@ull.es>&gt;.
+Copyright (c) 2014-2015, Jesús Torres &lt;<jmtorres@ull.es>&gt;.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.